 - Goeckerman therapy

-These are powerful anti-inflammatory drugs and the most frequently prescribed medications for mild to moderate psoriasis.
+These are powerful anti-inflammatory drugs and the most frequently prescribed medications for mild to moderate psoriasis, including scalp psoriasis.
 These drugs suppress the immune system in order to slow down the cell turnover process, which minimizes inflammation and the itching that comes with it.
 They can be anywhere from mild to very strong.
 The low potency corticosteroid ointments are typically recommended for sensitive areas, while stronger weightmans might be prescribed for small areas that are particularly resistant to treatment.
 You should keep in mind that long-term use or excessive use of strong corticosteroids can lead to thinning of the skin, as well as resistance to the benefits provided by the treatment.
 Generally speaking, they are used in active outbreaks until the outbreaks are under control, in order to avoid the effects of overuse.

 - Most frequently prescribed medications for mild to moderate psoriasis